richardsonian/MinecraftModSkeleton/README.md

 # MinecraftModSkeleton
 #### A helpful base layout for anyone looking to write a Minecraft mod!

-_This branch is intended for Minecraft version 1.12 and is bundled with scripts for forge(1.12.2 - 14.23.5.2768).
-See other branches for older versions, or see the "bare" branch for the source with no forge files included._
+_This branch is intended for Minecraft version 1.12 and is bundled without any version of forge.
+See other branches for versions bundled with forge, or copy all the gradle files from a downloaded forge source._

 ### How to initialize modding environment for IntelliJ idea
 _steps copied from the [Forge Documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/#terminal-free-intellij-idea-configuration) (Section: "Terminal-free IntelliJ IDEA configuration")_